siantist/graph_mining/notes.md

 The fit_transform method does the same job as fit, but also computes the kernel matrix emerging from the input graph collection.

 The transform method calculates the kernel matrix between a new collection of graphs and the one given as input to fit or to fit_transform.
+It calls the parse input on Y and then calls the calculate_kernel_matrix which calls the pairwise operation function.

 The diagonal method is used for normalizing kernel matrices.
 It returns the self-kernel values of all the graphs given as input to fit along with those given as input to transform, provided that this method has been called.